GREEN LANTERN: EMERALD KNIGHT #2

 3. HAL: They haven’t found anything yet have they?

-4. THIRD CREW MEMBER: The least I heard, they had just some items that floated away.
+4. THIRD CREW MEMBER: The least I heard, they had just found some items that floated away.

 PANEL 3: A view from the deck tilted up, showing four helicopters hovering overhead.